srirangav/pdfview/README.txt

 History:

+    v.0.3.5  In the MacOSX version, add additional default formatting
     v.0.3.4  In the MacOSX version, add -d option to dehyphenate text and -r option to print the raw text without any text replacements